 At the conclusion of the semester, students will be able to;

-- Understand and recreate physical, political and social maps of Africa,
+- recognize and recreate physical, political and social maps of Africa,

-- Recognize the colonial and post-colonial relationships that position Africa in the Modern World System,
+- describe the colonial and post-colonial relationships that position Africa in the Modern World System,

-- Appreciate the complexity and diversity of African cultures, societies and people,
+- explain the complexity and diversity of African cultures, societies and people,